Calls for U.S. to ban Russian oil gain momentum despite inflation concerns

 Some pundits and former lawmakers say a restart could help ease oil-supply concerns even as Venezuela itself has in recent years forged closed economic and political ties with Russia.

-A senior administration official, who spoke on the condition of anonymity because the person was not authorized to discuss the matter on the record, confirmed to The Post that a U.S. delegation was in Venezuela on Sunday.
+A senior administration official, who spoke on the condition of anonymity because the person was not authorized to discuss the matter on the record, confirmed to The Washington Post that a U.S. delegation was in Venezuela on Sunday.
 The White House declined to say whether the White House is considering jump-starting oil imports as part of those talks.

 Some lawmakers said the United States had the capacity to make up for Russian purchases by tapping energy reserves at home.